+Highlights/Accomplishments - 1 page

-Highlights and Accomplishments - 1 to 2 pages (or dispersed throughout report) This section highlights accomplishments and good news stories over the reporting period, while presenting a balanced picture.
-This section should also include progress in strategic direction areas of government that the organization is addressing independently through operational or work plans.
-This section does not include a discussion of the outputs of the organization based on its business planning objectives.
+This section highlights accomplishments and good news stories over the reporting period, while presenting a balanced picture.
+This section should also include progress in the strategic direction areas of government that the organization is addressing independently through operational or work plans.
+This does not include any discussion of activities.